bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 ### Styling Options

-Several props are available to alter teh basi styling of hte built in tagged interface:
+Several props are available to alter the basic styling of the default tagged interface:

 | Prop          | Description                                                                                            |
 | ------------- | ------------------------------------------------------------------------------------------------------ |